402 RINDGE AVENUE, REDEFINED

-Just-A-Start (JAS), a Cambridge-based community development corporation, is proposing a community-oriented development at 402 Rindge Avenue.
+Just-A-Start (JAS), a Cambridge-based community development corporation, has proposed a community-oriented development at 402 Rindge Avenue.

 Rindge Commons is focused on the community’s needs and JAS’s core mission: to provide access to secure homes, sustaining careers, and community resources.
 This new, mixed-use development will bring together a state-of-the-art education and job training center, affordable housing, and services available to the entire neighborhood.
 It will be located in two new buildings adjacent to JAS’s Rindge Tower Apartments.

 For over fifty years, JAS has empowered local individuals and families with the resources, opportunities, and training that they need in order to live, work, stay, and thrive in Cambridge.
 Rindge Commons is an exciting next step in this vision.

 Rindge Commons received zoning approval in August 2020, and is tentatively scheduled to break ground for its first phase in Fall 2021.

 To learn more about the project, we invite you to check this website regularly for news and updates.